 An MSP is a company offering remote IT managing services to their clients’ IT infrastructure.
 The client allows the MSP to monitor its entire network from a centralized location.
 They will also provide cybersecurity protections, end-user protections, cloud services, and much more.
 The MSP will bundle the cost of the services into one predictable, monthly bill based on the Service Level Agreement the client signs.

 Many times, clients find the services offered by an MSP to be less expensive than they can get with their own IT department.
 This is because MSPs have large pools of talent and resources and can get services or hardware far cheaper than a company can on its own.
 These companies also find that not having to pay salaries to expand an IT department saves them significant money in their IT budget.

 What is an MSP?
 A Remarkable Evolution in Services

 Surprisingly, the idea of using a centralized platform to manage IT issues is not a new one.
-In the 1990’s, the first pre-MSPs began to emerge from the prehistoric computer age.
+From the 1970’s through the 1990’s, the first pre-MSPs began to emerge from the prehistoric computer age.
 At that time, the desktop computers were clunky, screens flashed green cursors, and millions of people died virtually of dysentery in the game, The Oregon Trail.

 Enter the Application Service Providers.
 ASPs began offering remote hosting services for applications.
 This set the framework for the evolution of managed services providers.
 Originally, these MSPs focused mainly on RRM, or remote monitoring and management.
 More people became aware of these early managed services providers and wondered, “just what is an MSP and how is it different from ASPs?”